caffeine-/restjwt/README.md

 ## What good is this?

-My personal use-case was needing to decode and verify JWT in a test/debugging environment (i.e. security wasn't a concern) where I couldn't easily decode JWTs myself or use an available framework, but I could issue HTTP requests.
+My personal use-case was needing to decode and verify JWTs in a testing/debugging environment where I couldn't easily decode JWTs myself or use a library, but I could issue HTTP requests.
+Since it was a test/debugging environment, security wasn't a concern. **Think twice before you use this code in a scenario where you care about security.**

 ## Endpoints